nasa/SMCPy/README.md

 sample() method.
 The output of this process is an approximation of the parameter posterior probability distribution conditional on the data provided.

-This software was funded by and developed under the High Performance Computing Incubator (HPCI) at NASA Langley Research Center.

 The primary sampling algorithm implemented in this package is from the following IEEE article by Nguyen et al.: